grudelsud/angularjs-gulp-browserify-boilerplate/README.md

 # Caveats

-there are a lot of things that I don't like in this boilerplate, but I think its main caveat is that using `scripts/main/app.js` as a single source in browserify does not let gulp execute lint/shim on singular js files.
-If anyone comes with a clever (and simple) solution to fix it, more than welcomed!
+This app is just a simple boilerplate for an angularjs app compiled with gulp+browserify.
+If anyone comes with clever (and simple) suggestions to improve it, more than welcomed!